 Related to indicator 3, this is the percentage of revenue committed to the payment of interest and principal on temporary and long-term debt.
 A high percentage indicates greater use of revenue for the repayment of debt, and less ability to adjust to unplanned events and changing circumstances.
-The CRD's average debt service cost (excluding municipal debt) over revenue for the last four years averages 14.0%, while the 2019 result is down to 7.2%.
-This decline is the result of a 49% increase in total revenue combined with a 6% increase in debt service costs.
+The CRD's average debt service cost (excluding municipal debt) over revenue for the last four years averages 12.1%, while the 2020 result is down to 7.6%.
+This decline from 2017 onwards is the result of increased total revenues from government grants received for CAWTP combined with a 6.9% increase in debt service costs.
+Interest rates on long-term debt have also been decreasing which attributes to a lower percentage.